SettleMint

 Security considerations

-- Brute-force protection: Repeated failed PIN, backup-code, or TOTP attempts temporarily lock the affected method for that user and fail closed, blunting online guessing of a low-entropy secret from a compromised session.
-A successful verification resets the count.
+A user must have the selected method enabled before it can satisfy a signing request.
+The platform records each backup code on use and tracks TOTP tokens so no token passes twice.
+Repeated failed PIN, backup-code, or TOTP attempts temporarily lock the affected method for that user, blunting online guessing of a low-entropy secret from a compromised session.
+A successful attempt resets the count.
+Machine-to-machine API-key requests skip the interactive wallet-verification challenge.

 See also